devMainak/picsmate/backend/readme.md

-# 📸 Image Gallery Backend API
+# 📸 Picsmate Backend API

 This is the backend server for the Picsmate application.
 It provides RESTful APIs for authentication, user management, albums, and image handling.